rorymcginnis1/Secret-Startup/README.md

 Step 2: Navigate into Secret-Startup

-Step 3: Copy and paste the email JSON file in Secret-Startup

-Step 4: Add a .env file in Secret-Startup
+Step 3: Add a .env file in Secret-Startup

     The .env file should look like this